intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 In practice, the relationships and lines of authority and responsibility between the IAB, RSOC, and RSE have proved unwieldy and somewhat opaque.
 To overcome some of these issues, this document dispenses with the RSOC.
+References to the RSOC in documents such as {{RFC8730}} are obsolete because this document does away with the RSOC.

 ## RFC Series Advisory Group (RSAG)